oreillymedia/opencv-processing-book/sample.md

 Q: What qualities of our input image could cause problems with brightness tracking: A) The presence of many glowing objects.
 B) Moving shadows cast by passersby.
 C) The auto-exposure on our camera triggering.
 D) All of the above.

+{% include "answer" with "D, all of the above." %}

 ### Code